 North American Region

-The work of the Goethe-Institut Boston is integrated into the North American region, along with New York (regional head office), Washington, Chicago, San Francisco und Los Angeles (USA), Montréal, Ottawa and Toronto (Canada) and Mexico City and Guadalajara (Mexico).
+The work of the Goethe-Institut Boston is integrated into the North American region, along with Washington (regional head office), New York, Chicago, San Francisco und Los Angeles (USA), Montréal, Ottawa and Toronto (Canada) and Mexico City and Guadalajara (Mexico).
 Cuba also belongs to the North American region, and work leading to the establishment of a Goethe-Institut in Havana is underway.

 The network of six institutes in the United States is committed to the same set of goals and objectives.